From my story in the New Zealand Herald:

 At the last count there were 288 smart city projects around the world including Seoul, Glasgow and Barcelona.

-In the story I interview Chorus network strategy manager Kurt Rodgers.
-He says rolling out fibre to 33 towns around New Zealand gives us a great jumping off point for creating smart cities.
+In the interview Chorus network strategy manager Kurt Rodgers said rolling out fibre to 33 towns around New Zealand gives us a great jumping off point for creating smart cities.

 Smart cities drive fibre interest